PerrchicK/iOS-JobInterviewProject/README.md

 # CandidateProject
-This project is a candidates' home test that I decided to publish as a part of an interview I was in.
+This is an iOS project, a candidates' home test that I decided to publish as a part of an interview I was in.

 Google Maps SDK:
 - Embedded map